nnellans/terraform-guide/README.md

   location = "someLocation
 }
 ```
 - In the example above, the resource type is `azurerm_storage_account` and if we look at the beginning of the resource type we can tell that it comes from the `azurerm` Provider.
 Each Provider supports its own set of resource types.
 Each Provider also defines the acceptable parameters to use for each resource type.
-Check your Provider's documentation to learn more about the supported resource types and their supported parameters.
+Check your Provider's documentation to learn more about the supported resource types and their supported parameters
 - Terraform also supports a number of 'Meta-Arguments' that are available to use for each `resource` block, such as `depends_on`, `count`, `for_each`, `provider`, `lifecycle`, and `provisioner`
 - Further below, this guide will go over the `count`, `for_each`, and `lifecycle` meta-arguments.
-But, for the others I would suggest reading the [documentation](https://www.terraform.io/language/resources/syntax#meta-arguments) for more information.
+But, for the others I would suggest reading the [documentation](https://www.terraform.io/language/resources/syntax#meta-arguments) for more information

 # Modules